-- 2. Now open the UVES workflow by clicking on File -> Open, selecting the file uves-5.0.17/Uves.xml in the file browser, and clicking Open (this file is located in <install\dir>/share/reflex/workflows/uves-5.0.17/Uves.xml in the pipeline installation).
+- 2. Now open the UVES workflow by clicking on File -> Open File, selecting first uves-5.2.0 and then the file Uves.xml in the file browser.
 You will be presented with the workflow canvas shown in Figure 4.2.
 Note that the workflow will appear as a canvas in a new window. - 3.
 To aid in the visual tracking of the reduction cascade, it is advisable to use component (or actor) highlighting.
-Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (1 ms is recommended), and click OK. - 4.
+Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (100 ms is recommended), and click OK. - 4.
 Under "Setup Directories" in the workflow canvas there are seven parameters that specify important directories (green dots).
 Setting the value of ROOT\DATA\DIR is the only necessary modification if you want to process data other than the demo data, since the value of this parameter specifies the working directory within which the other directories are organised.
-Double-click on the parameter ROOT\DATA\DIR and a pop-up window will appear allowing you to modify the directory string, which you may either edit
+Double-click on the parameter ROOT\DATA\DIR and a pop-up window will appear allowing you to modify the directory string, which you may either edit directly, or use the Browse button to select the directory from a file browser.
+When you have finished, click OK to save your changes.

-&lt;sup>5If you used the install script install\reflex, then the value of the parameter ROOT\DATA\DIR will already be set correctly to the directory where the demo data was downloaded.
+&lt;sup>4If you used the install script install\reflex, then the value of the parameter ROOT\DATA\DIR will already be set correctly to the directory where the demo data was downloaded.

-Doc: VLT-MAN-ESO-19500-5296

-Issue: Issue 5.1

-Date: Date 2012-10-15

-Page: 10 of 43

-1 uge.
-10 01 15
+ESO Reflex UVES Tutorial Doc: VLT-MAN-ESO-19540-5296 Issue: Issue 5.3 LOU ESO Reflex 6 vES futorial Date: Date 2013-05-06 Page: 10 of 44